heinscr/schools/docs/AUTHENTICATION.md

 - **Refresh**: Access tokens can be refreshed using refresh tokens (valid for 30 days)
 - **HTTPS Only**: Tokens should only be transmitted over HTTPS in production

-## Migrating from API Key

-The old API key authentication is deprecated but still supported for backward compatibility:

-- API key authentication still works for existing scripts/tools
-- New applications should use Cognito authentication
-- To fully remove API key support, remove `require_api_key` dependency and `API_KEY` environment variable

 ## Troubleshooting

 ### "Invalid token" errors